 Fees are approximate and subject to change.
 Check each province's official PNP website for current fees.

-Express Entry FSW applicants must show they have sufficient funds to support themselves and their family upon arrival in Canada.
-This is separate from the application fees — it is money you must have, not money you pay to IRCC.
+Federal Skilled Worker (FSW) and Federal Skilled Trades (FST) applicants through Express Entry must show they have enough money to support themselves and their family after arriving in Canada.
+This is separate from the application fees, it is money you must demonstrate you have, not money you pay to IRCC.
+Canadian Experience Class applicants are exempt, and so are FSW/FST applicants who are already authorized to work in Canada and have a valid job offer.

 | Family Size | Required Settlement Funds (CAD) |